getimmerza/immerza-sdk-package/README.md

 end
 ```
 ## C# and Unity Classes and Methods
-* You can access them via 'CS' and then the namespace + class and then your desired Method.
+* You can access them via 'CS' and then the namespace + class and then your desired Method
-* Objects that are instances of them can also be used, but some are restricted due to security reasons (namely UnityWebRequests, System.IO, etc...).
+* Objects that are instances of them can also be used, but some are restricted due to security reasons (namely UnityWebRequests, System.IO, etc...)
 #### Example
 ```lua
 function start()